 Photos are courtesy of Nerofumo.

 Can’t make it for Lent in Italy this year?
 To be sure to get a glimpse of Corajisima at any time of the year, visit the Casa di Cultura in Palmi.
-I wrote a blog post about the museum: Palmi, Calabria: The House of Culture.
+I wrote a blog post about the museum: Palmi, Calabria: The House of Culture and you can visit it on one of my Calabria tours.

 Sign up below to receive the next blog post directly to your email.